How are digital payment systems shaping Nepal’s cashless future?

 The AI Dilemma for Junior Developers: A Shortcut or a Learning Roadblock?

 Artificial Intelligence (AI) has become a hot topic in the tech industry, with opinions ranging from it being a revolutionary boom to a potential doom.
+It has raised a big question: Artificial Intelligence dilemma, a shortcut or a Roadblock?
 AI has undeniably transformed the field of technology, significantly speeding up development processes.
-Before the advent of AI tools, developing a full-stack web application could take over a month.
+Before the advent of Artificial Intelligence(AI) tools, developing a full-stack web application could take over a month.
 Now, with clear requirements, it can be accomplished in less than a week.
 This acceleration is indeed fascinating, especially for senior developers who can leverage AI to enhance their productivity.

 However, the impact of AI on junior developers is a different story.
 While AI tools offer a quick path to creating sophisticated applications, they also pose a significant risk: over-reliance.
 Junior developers, who are just entering the tech field, may become too dependent on these tools, potentially hindering their long-term growth and understanding of fundamental concepts.

-The Dilemma: Efficiency vs. Learning
+The Artificial Intelligence Dilemma: Efficiency vs. Learning

 Imagine two developers, a junior and a senior tasked with building a full-stack e-commerce web application.
 The junior developer is allowed to use any AI tool, while the senior developer must rely solely on their technical skills, Stack Overflow, Reddit, and other resources.
 Initially, the junior developer’s application might appear more polished and feature-rich.
 However, the true test comes when both are asked to make small changes without the aid of AI tools.